duckietown/docs-learning_materials/book/learning_materials/50_perception_basics/42_bezier/42_bezier.md

 ## Inputs

 This node uses a preprocessed view of the video feed, wherein the pixels have been clustered into the different lines (with the color known) and projected into the robot frame.
 In the [proposed implementation](https://github.com/bdura/merganser), we use a skeletonisation of the patches to reduce the computational load.
+See [](#line-detection-skeletonization) for details.

 In the case of the Kalman filter formulation, we also need to subscribe to the commands of the robot (for the process model).